All Episodes

 Trump is not being accused of any of this stuff, but Hillary's being accused of a lot of it.

-I don't know, there's a part of me is if this happens to be true, I just don't want you to say that you didn't hear about it here.
+I just don't want you to say that you didn't hear about it here.

-And I'm not advocating it, I'm not promoting it, I'm not endorsing it, I'm not confirming it because I don't know.
+I'm not confirming it because I don't know.

-I just it's it's a website that a lot of you read, probably.
+I just, it's a website that a lot of you read, probably it's claiming to interpret the video.

 I really didn't even spend much time looking at it.

-Um but I wanted to mention it.
+But I wanted to mention it.

-Uh, what else is there?
+What else is there?

-One other thing about nope, that's it.
+One other thing about that.

 That's it.

-Okay, Colin Capernick.
+Okay, Colin Kaepernick.

 We just had a lengthy discussion here about the NFL and their uniform police.

-I'm I don't know how many of you people were not aware of that, by the way.
+I don't know how many of you people were not aware of that, by the way.

-I gather from my email that I checked during the break that a lot of people were not aware of how strictly the NFL polices the uniform and its proper display, but they do.
+I gathered from my email that I checked during the break that a lot of people were not aware of how strictly the NFL polices the uniform and its proper display, but they do.

-So a caller said, Imagine that.
+So a caller said, imagine that.

-Here we got him telling a player for the Steelers he can't play if he didn't change his shoes, and then when Capernick comes out and does whatever he does, there's nobody says he can't do it.
+Here we got him telling a player for the Steelers he can't play if he doesn't change his shoes.

 Well, one of them is a pregame thing that doesn't involve the field of play and the game, and the other one does.